swt30/thesis/chapters/02-eos/02-eos.md

 I have explicitly included much higher temperatures so as to capture the behaviour of large super-Earth planets: we expect the cores of these to reach thousands of Kelvin.
 The sources I used are detailed in @tbl:my-eos.

-> TODO: make the EOS publicly available as indicated in @sec:how-i-collected-and-synthesized-the-data

 ----------------------------------------------------------------------------------
 Equation of state        Type          Region of validity
 ------------------------ ------------- -------------------------------------------